Henry Knox: Native American diplomacy and war

-On January 2, 1795, Knox left the government and returned to his home in Thomaston, District of Maine, which was then part of Massachusetts, to devote himself to caring for his growing family.
+On January 2, 1795, Knox was forced to leave the government after rumors that he had profited from contracts for the construction of U.S. frigates which had been commissioned under the Naval Act of 1794 in order to combat Barbary pirates.
+He returned to his home in Thomaston, District of Maine, which was then part of Massachusetts, to devote himself to caring for his growing family.
 He was succeeded in the post of Secretary of War by Timothy Pickering.

 Business ventures and land speculation

-Knox settled in Thomaston, and built a magnificent three story mansion surrounded by outbuildings called Montpelier, the whole of "a beauty, symmetry and magnificence" said to be unequaled in the Commonwealth.
+Knox settled in Thomaston and built a magnificent three-story mansion surrounded by outbuildings called Montpelier, the whole of "a beauty, symmetry and magnificence" said to be unequaled in the Commonwealth.
 He spent the rest of his life engaged in cattle farming, ship building, brick making and real estate speculation.
+He drew up plans for roads, churches, schools, libraries, and helped Amos Peters, a Revolutionary veteran and freed slave, establish a free black community in what is now Peterborough, Maine.
+According to the accounts in the history of Warren, Maine, Peters followed Knox to Maine, and Knox gave Peters 150 acres of good farm land.
+He also recognized the value of the large deposits of marble and limestone in the area.
 Connections formed during the war years served Knox well, as he invested widely in frontier real estate, from the Ohio valley to Maine (although his largest holdings by far were those in Maine).
 Although he claimed to treat settlers on his Maine lands fairly, he used intermediaries to evict those who did not pay their rents or squatted on the land.
-These tactics upset those settlers to the point where they once threatened to burn Montpelier down.
+These tactics upset those settlers to the point where they once threatened to burn Montpelier down.It took several years to settle the disputes although hard feelings still persisted.

 One of the people Knox took land from was Joseph Plumb Martin, a soldier who settled in Maine and wrote a memoir of his war experiences.
-Knox briefly represented Thomaston in the Massachusetts General Court, but he eventually became so unpopular that he lost the seat to a local blacksmith.
+Martin felt strongly that he had been unjustly treated by Knox.
+However, Knox allowed Martin to remain on his land and never demanded payment.
+Knox briefly represented Thomaston in the Massachusetts General Court where he was an effective and fluent speaker.
+Readers of Nathaniel Hawthorne's 1851 novel The House of Seven Gables often point to Col Pyncheon as a recreation of Henry Knox.
+However, Hawthorne himself insisted that his work was purely fiction and grew out of the Salem witch trials--the source of the blood curse cast on the Pyncheon family.